ceford/cefjdemos-data-jdm-help-en/articles/smart-search/smart-search-content-maps.md

 ## Description

-This page shows the content maps currently in the Smart Search index.
+The *Smart Search: Content Maps* page shows the content maps currently in the Smart Search index.
 Content maps allow you to cross-reference your indexed content (articles, etc) to related meta information such as the category in which it resides.
 Each content item that is indexed by Smart Search is added to one or more content maps that can be used as filters when searching the index.